g0orx/linhpsdr/README.md

 ```
 ### CW support

-HL2 CWX/cwdaemon support added.
-Requires the following to be installed (tested on Ubuntu 19.10, Kubuntu 18.04 LTS):
+Hermes and HL2 CWX/cwdaemon support added.
+If you do not wish to use this, please ignore.
+This features requires the following to be installed (tested on Ubuntu 19.10, Kubuntu 18.04 LTS):

 ```
   sudo apt install libtool